graviaDaemon/yagCCs/README.md

 `-chnlList #somechannel` this adds that channel to the list.
 Make sure it's a mentioned channel
 `-chnlList #somechannel {del | delete | remove }` any one of the three words on the end will do, this deletes the channel from the list.

-## Weather Randomiser
+### Weather Randomiser  (Not required, but adds damage numbers to reset message)

 `-weather {season}` give any season as argument to this command, and it will randomise a weather pattern given by some hardcoded weather phenomena.
 Wind with speed, temperature, clouds or sun. the works.
 Can use some editing, but it works like a charm for now.

+### Reset Command

+This command will message in all channels from the "List Channels" command, and in the announcement channel that Reset has happened.
+In the Announcement channel it will display a general message with damage numbers ("Damage command") and custom additional messaging.
+In the commented parts it the code itself describes what parts of the message you can or can't edit. it's usage is simple. `-Reset` in whatever channel you like.
+After using this command, I personally use the weather command too.
+But I'm thinking for later updates that I make this command run the weather command for you.